scdl-org/scdl/README.md

 ## Description

 This script is able to download music from http://www.soundcloud.com and set id3tag to the downloaded music.
-It should work with OS X, Linux, Windows.
+Compatible with Windows, OS X, Linux.

 ## System requirements